Skip to main content

 Automatic DNS:

-• Internal DNS resolves service names to IP addresses
+• Internal DNS resolves service hostnames to addresses within the environment

 • No manual configuration required